VariableVision/MathsForKids/README.md

 # MathsForKids
-MathsForKids is created to facilitate the teaching of simple mathematics.
+MathsForKids application was created to facilitate the teaching of simple mathematics.